WindowsAzure-TrainingKit/HOL-GoingLiveWindowsAzureWebSites/HOL.md

 1. Open **Developer Command Prompt**.

+	>**Note**: Developer Command Prompt is included in the Windows SDK for Windows 7.
+It's also installed with Visual Studio Express for desktop and in Visual Studio Professional and Ultimate.
+For more information, [click here](http://msdn.microsoft.com/en-us/windowsserver/bb980924.aspx)

 1. Browse to **Source/Assets/certificates** and execute the **CreateCert** script in the **Developer Command Prompt**.

 1. Add the **Private Key** password in the **Create Private Key Password** window and click **OK**.